 Strict USPTO Rules for Design Drawings Strict standards apply to US design patent drawings.
 Generally, the figures should be shown in black-and-white line drawings with proper surface shading and the appropriate use of any broken lines to show subject matter that does not form a part of the claimed design.
 The USPTO provides a helpful guide […]

-Design vs. Utility The essential distinction between design and utility patents is the difference between “How it looks” (design) vs. “How it works” (utility).
+Design Patents vs. Utility Patents The essential distinction between design and utility patents is the difference in protecting “How it looks” (design) vs. “How it works” (utility).
 If you’re concerned about competitors copying the appearance of your concept, then apply for design patents.
-If you want to protect the functional features of your concept, then apply for utility patents.
-In […]
+If you want to protect the functional features of your concept, then apply for […]

 On May 13, 2015, the U.S. became a participant in the Hague Agreement on international registration of design patents.
 U.S. applicants can now file a single design patent application and seek protection in multiple member countries of the Hague Union, similar to the streamlined patent protection afforded by the Patent Cooperation Treaty (PCT) for utility patent applications and that […]